art345/MeToo/index.md

 <br><br>

-Here are the tweets in our dataset that have been the most retweeted.
+Below, you can find the tweets in our dataset that have been the most retweeted.
+They are a good representation of the movement in the sense that they drove its activity.

 <br><br>